 Heather Hutchison was born in 1964 in Philomath, Oregon and raised between there, Northern and Southern California, and just north of the Mexican border in Bisbee, Arizona.
 Her education as a painter began in the San Francisco Bay Area in the early 1980's.
 Her work then lead her to New York City in 1986.

-In 1989, Hutchison had her first solo exhibition at The Bess Cutler Gallery in SoHo, followed by multiple solo exhibitions at The Jamison Thomas Gallery, also in SoHo, The Nohra Haime Gallery on Madison Ave., and most recently with Winston Wachter in Chelsea and Louis Stern Fine Art in Los Angeles.
+In 1989, Hutchison had her first solo exhibition at The Bess Cutler Gallery in SoHo, followed by multiple solo exhibitions at The Jamison Thomas Gallery, also in SoHo, The Nohra Haime Gallery on Madison Ave., Margaret Thatcher Projects in Manhattan and most recently with Winston Wachter in Chelsea, NYC, Louis Stern Fine Art in Los Angeles.
 Heather Hutchison has taken part in many group exhibitions throughout the U.S. and abroad.
-Heather Hutchison is a recipient of the Pollock-Krasner award (2012), a Gottlieb Foundation Individual Artist grant (2011) and an SOS Grant from the New York Foundation for the Arts (2009).
+Heather Hutchison is a recipient of the Gottlieb Foundation Individual Artist grant (2019, 2011) the Pollock-Krasner award (2012) and a SOS Grant from the New York Foundation for the Arts (2009).
 Her work has been exhibited in The Corcoran Biennial in Washington, D.C., at The Brooklyn Museum, The Otis College of Art and Design, in Los Angeles, The Samuel Dorsky Museum in upstate New York, The Knoxville Museum of Art, and The Montclair Art Museum, in Montclair, NJ.
 Select public collections housing her work include The Hammer Museum, Los Angeles, The Brooklyn Museum, Brooklyn, NY, The Smithsonian Institution, Washington, DC, Art in Embassies, Beijing, China, and The Gerald Schwartz Collection at Harvard University, Boston, MA.

 Hutchison continues her 30 year line of inquiry into light and transparency in Upstate, NY where she has made her home and studio since 2000 with her husband, Mark Thomas Kanter, also a painter, and their son Dante.